sanjay-namdeo/OTPify/README.md

 - JavaScript with React for the UI components
 - Firefox's WebExtension APIs for browser integration
+- OTPAuth library for TOTP generation
-- OTPAuth and RSA-SecurID libraries for token generation
+- Custom RSA simulator for RSA token generation

 ## Installation